crackedasphalt/crackedasphalt.github.io/_posts/2024-04-04-clares-eleven-fifteen-prototype.md

 3. Create the interior phone pocket and attach it to the lining
 4. Attach necessary components to front/side then form a unified front/side/base panel
 5. Squish and seal piece of foam in between the back panel and the back panel lining
-6. Sew the laptop pocket and attach it to the now complete back panel along with the shoulder straps, lid, and haul loop to the back
+6. Sew the laptop pocket and attach it to the now complete back panel along with the shoulder straps, lid, and haul loop
 7. One big seam to form the pack inside out
 8. Attach and thread the drawcord channel
 9. Turn it out and feel genuine surprise that this came together as well as it did